inexorgame-obsolete/wiki-mirror/Inexor-Tree-C---API.md

 Although it is easily possible to create SharedVar-Attributes oneself, there are currently four SharedVar-Attributes usable by default.

 * Default(value)
-  * set the default value of the variable (if no such SharedVar-Attribute is given, the default value is `0` or `""`)
+  * set the default value of the primitive SharedVar
+  * if no such "Default"-Attribute is given, the default value is `0`, `0.0` or `""`)
 * Range(minimal, maximal)
+  * clamps the values of the numerical SharedVar (int or float) to the respective range.
 * Persistent()
-  * remember the value of the variable after shutdown
+  * remember the value of the variable after shutdown of Inexor
 * OnChange(functor)
   * execute a given code as soon as the variable changes (